hammerlab/yarn-logs-helpers/README.md

     ```

     * This functionality lives in [`rename-and-link-container-logs`](https://github.com/hammerlab/yarn-logs-helpers/blob/master/rename-and-link-container-logs).
     * In this example, the per-node directories have a common suffix `.rest.of.domain.name_<port>` removed for brevity; this is enabled by setting the `$YARN_HELPERS_DROP_HOST_SUFFIX_FROM` environment variable.
-See the [Installing](#installing) section for more details.
+    * See the [Installing](#installing) section for more details on setting `$YARN_HELPERS_DROP_HOST_SUFFIX_FROM`.
-* Finally, a common use case is parsing logs from Spark jobs running on YARN, and it is useful to specifically identify the logs corresponding to Spark "driver"(s); if the `$YARN_HELPERS_DRIVER_GREP_NEEDLE` environment variable is set, then `yarn-container-logs` will `grep` over all container log-files for its value, and upon finding matches, will create a `drivers` directory with symlinks to those log-files, by name and by index in which they were found:
+* Finally, a common use case is parsing logs from Spark jobs running on YARN, where it is useful to specifically identify the logs corresponding to Spark "driver"(s); if the `$YARN_HELPERS_DRIVER_GREP_NEEDLE` environment variable is set, then `yarn-container-logs` will `grep` over all container log-files for its value, and upon finding matches, will create a `drivers` directory with symlinks to those log-files, by name and by index in which they were found:

         $ ls -l drivers
         lrwxrwxrwx 1 <user> <group> 41 Nov 20 04:42 0 -> ../container_1416279928169_0018_01_000015